 The Shepherd Society provides scholarships for talented students in The Shepherd School of Music.

-*Unless otherwise declined, federal income-tax law allows donors an 80 percent charitable deduction on a contribution to educational institutions, where, as a result, donors receive preferred seating rights to athletic events.
+*Current federal income tax law allows donors an 80 percent charitable deduction on an athletic contribution to educational institutions where donors receive benefits.

 Does my gift really make a difference?

 Yes!
 The more people who choose to give, the greater the collective impact will be.
 Your gift, no matter its size, helps Rice provide a remarkable education for the talented and driven students who contribute to our world-class intellectual community.